-Before complaints are investigated by the Commissioner, they will first be considered by the CEO and his staff.
+Before complaints are investigated by the Commissioner, they will first be considered by the CEO and her staff.
 Complaints regarding a decision made in relation to funding should therefore be addressed in the first instance to:

 The Chief Executive Officer

 National Health and Medical Research Council